OnChainSurvivor/OnChainSurvivor/README.md

 Follow these steps to set up Onchain Survivor on your local machine:

 ### ⏱️Prerequisites⏱️
-- Currently tests should easily run in  10 yearsold hardware or less.
+- Currently tests should easily run in 10 years old hardware or less.

 ### 💿Installation💿
-- Simply Fork the repo and open index.html in your preferred browser.
+- Download the client release and open index.html in your preferred browser.

 ## 🎮How to Survive🎮